nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I - For the Beginner/Chapter 5 - Handling Ordinary Files.markdown

     `unix2dos` command reverses the process by appending the carriage return character before every occurrence of the line feed character.

-12. The desired list can be created by executing the command line:

-    `comm -13 foo1 foo2`

-    which will list the entries unique to the file _foo2_.
+12. The desired list can be created by executing the command-line `comm -13 foo1 foo2` which will list the entries unique to the file _foo2_.
 The command will not work properly when the files are unsorted, or the files contains more than one name per line.

-13. To add the two files to an archive and compress it, execute the command line:

-    `tar -cvf archive.tar foo.html bar.html ; gzip archive.tar`
+13. To add the two files to an archive and compress it, execute the command-line `tar -cvf archive.tar foo.html bar.html ; gzip archive.tar`.

     The compressed archive will be saved as _archive.tar.gz_.
-To delete the original files execute:
+To delete the original files execute the command-line `rm foo.html bar.html`.

-    `rm foo.html bar.html`

-    To reverse the process, uncompress and unarchive the files by executing the command line:
+    To reverse the process, uncompress and unarchive the files by executing the command-line `tar -xvf archive.tar.gz`.

-    `tar -xvf archive.tar.gz`

-    This can be followed by deleting the compressed archive by running the command:
+    This can be followed by deleting the compressed archive by running the command-line `rm archive.tar.gz`.

-    `rm archive.tar.gz`

     to completely reverse the process.